ubccr/xdmod-supremm/docs/supremm-upgrade.md

 See the [Configuration Guide](supremm-configuration.md#supremm_resourcesjson) for information about how to define the data mapping for the new I/O metrics.

-Changes to the mapping only affect job metrics ingested after the configuration file is modified.
+Changes to the mapping only affect the statistics for job data ingested after the configuration file is modified.
 The metrics for jobs that have already been ingested are not automatically updated.
 To update the data for existing jobs it is necessary to reset the job ingest status and then run the ingest and aggregation script.